freeCodeCamp/camper-gitter-bot/nap/README.md

 # System Overview

+- RoomData.js

+The list of rooms your bot is going to join.
+This needs to be changed so you would only join your own rooms, otherwise developers will get into a situation where everyone is joining the same rooms and the bots go crazy talking to each other!

+- BotCommands.js
+This is where you add things that the bot can do.
+Some commands are broken into separate files such as `thanks` and `about`.

 Sorry that these docs are very lightweight right now.
 To understand the system some basic places to look.